 The Generic Operating Procedures and Terms of Reference for the three Ethics Committees can be downloaded here.

-Whilst the e-Ethics system has the scope to take u/g Yr3 Diss modules, as well as Taught PG research proposals, what the e-Ethics system does NOT do is require all u/g or taught masters to come through.
-The University Ethics Committee are happy that Schools may have their own peer review systems for such modules, and that the full University e-Ethics system should be used more as the exception, rather than the rule – and normally only where there is ground-breaking or innovative research considered unusual for that level.
+The central Ethics system deals with applications in relation to staff research - both funded and non-funded, commercial projects and postgraduate research degree student projects.
+Undergraduate 3rd Year Dissertation projects as well as Taught PG research proposals are not require to come through the central Ethics system.
+The University Ethics Committee are happy that Schools may have their own ethics processes, and that the central Ethics system should be used more as the exception, rather than the rule – and normally only where there is ground-breaking or innovative research considered unusual for that level.

 To ascertain whether ethical approval is necessary for your activity, potential applicants should complete the UCLan Ethics Checklist to see whether your project can be exempted from the requirement to seek ethical approval.